 In cases where we need to regenerate (regrow) bone that has been lost to periodontal disease, the videoscope makes it possible to gently tease back the gums.
 This gives us a better view of the tartar and a greater ability to remove it.
 When combined with the application of biomaterials that encourage the regeneration of gum and bone, such as enamel matrix derivatives (see below), the surgical result is more predictable and more comfortable, usually with far less gum recession than other traditional periodontal treatment methods.

 Enamel Matrix Derivatives (Emdogain)

-Enamel matrix derivatives (EMD’s) are naturally occurring proteins found in all humans that help regulate the formation of our teeth.
+Enamel matrix derivatives (EMD’s) are naturally occurring signaling proteins found in all humans that help regulate the formation of our teeth.
 Like a multitude of proteins throughout our bodies, EMD’s are building blocks within the body cells.
 Similar proteins are found around the developing teeth of all mammals.
 First isolated in the 1980s, EMD’s have also been found to generate new bone around teeth and a new periodontal ligament that attaches the bone to the teeth.
-Those regenerative properties have made EMD’s quite valuable in the restoration of health around teeth ravaged by periodontal disease.
+Those regenerative properties have made EMD’s very valuable in the restoration of health around teeth ravaged by periodontal disease.

 FAQs about gum disease

 Q. If periodontal diseases are caused by bacteria, why can’t I simply take antibiotics to cure the infection?